qvest-digital/sch_jens/janz/qdisc.md

   by all involved parties but not as default mode of operation.
   For DSCP networks, please choose one of the other `qosmode` options.

+  Note: bulk traffic can still negatively impact normal traffic.
+  Therefore it is highly recommended that separation between traffic of interest and “uninteresting” traffic, SSH or “dirt traffic”, be done using the `sch_multijens` qdisc instead.

 - 1: this mode is the closest to the 5G RAN operation.
 IP traffic is routed to the **N**ormal FIFO ignoring the QoS byte (similarly to how the RAN does not reorder packets currently).

+  Note: this mode is **highly** recommended.

 - 2: this mode is provided to ease setting up testbeds.
 IP traffic marked as `ECT(1)` (L4S-capable opt-in) or `CE` is sorted into the